forgeservicelab/ansible-roles.simplesamlphp/README.md

 Role installs simplesamlphp (https://simplesamlphp.org/) as Identity Provider, and binds it to a LDAP auth source.
 The LDAP source is configured in template, the whole authsource.php is supplied from template actually.

-It works on Ubuntu, apache2 is web server.
+It works on Ubuntu 14.04, apache2 is web server.

 To customize, you must edit the templates and think about parameters to pass.